Samphire Hoe is a haven for wildlife. The site supports a rich biodiversity including:

 13 species of dragonflies and damselflies

-140 species of birds were recorded in 2012, of which 16 species bred in the area but excluding the breeding of 6 species just beyond the recording area.
+123 species of birds were recorded in 2015.
+25 species held territory in the recording area.

 All year round, various species of wildlife - such as plants and birds - are to be discovered, according to seasons.